gcasa/moviebox/README.md

 # Mobile Assignment CS
-This is a placeholder README file with the instructions for the assingment.
+This is a placeholder README file with the instructions for the assignment.
 We expect you to build your own README file.

 ## Delivering the code
 * Fork this repo and select the access level as PRIVATE.
 This is very important. **[Check how to do it here](https://docs.gitlab.com/ee////user/project/working_with_projects.html#fork-a-project)**